Sometimes, all you need are a few cheap items to have an effective therapy session with adult patients. Cue the local dollar store!

 How to Use: Write out math problems, write appointments on a calendar, and write to-do lists.
 I go for the name-brand pens, like Bic.
 Pens mysteriously disappear from my car and therapy bag, so I always have a bunch for backup.

-2. Monthly calendars
+2. Monthly Calendars

 How to use: I look for calendars that are clean and simple, which are helpful for patients with attention deficits.
 I like this calendar because it has a box for each day, large print, and no extra lines on each day.